Microsoft Lumia 950

-Microsoft Lumia 950 (codenamed Talkman, a reference to the old Nokia Talkman) is a smartphone developed by Microsoft, officially revealed on 6 October 2015 alongside the larger Lumia 950 XL.
+Microsoft Lumia 950 (codenamed Talkman, a reference to the old Nokia Talkman) is a smartphone developed by Microsoft Mobile, officially revealed on 6 October 2015 alongside the larger Lumia 950 XL.
 The phone was first released on AT&T in the United States on 17 November 2015, and subsequently made available on the Microsoft Store as well as in other countries.

 The Lumia 950 was the successor to the 2014 Nokia Lumia 930 and is among the first phones to natively run Windows 10 Mobile.
 The phone is primarily aimed at users desiring a flagship device, in contrast to Microsoft's previous strategy of targeting developing markets with low-end hardware.

 Microsoft's numbering convention designated the Lumia 950 as a 5th-generation device in the high-end 900 series.

-The Lumia 950 was Microsoft Mobile's last Lumia flagship device.
-A supposed successor called Microsoft Lumia 960 (codenamed Northstar) was released as the Microsoft Surface Duo, with a Windows Phone-powered Surface Neo being cancelled.
+The Lumia 950 was Microsoft Mobile's last Lumia flagship device, and its last flagship Windows Phone device.
+A supposed successor called Microsoft Lumia 960 (codenamed Northstar) was reportedly canceled while being in its prototype tests level, along with Lumia 850 and 750.
+The next Microsoft phone release was the Microsoft Surface Duo, while a Windows Phone-powered Surface Neo foldable tablet was cancelled too a few years later, after its introduction.